 Each year, hundreds of dedicated and caring volunteers give up their time to help make Schoolies as safe as possible.
 Safer Schoolies volunteers work closely with a number of community organisations as well as local and state government agencies, to deliver vital safety and support services to school leavers celebrating on the Gold Coast.

-Safer Schoolies volunteers patrol in groups of four and provide a first point of contact for schoolies and the local community in need.
+Safer Schoolies volunteers patrol in groups and provide a first point of contact for schoolies and the local community in need.
 They fulfil a range of roles including supporting and assisting emergency service personnel and being a friendly face schoolies can trust with the right advice or support when needed.

 To volunteer at Schoolies you must: